alkhizanah/nur/docs/builtins/ffi.md

 - to_cstring

-Casts a Syphon string to a C string (which also called "null-terminated string")
+Casts a Nur string to a C string (which is also called a "null-terminated string")

 ```
 libc.puts(ffi.to_cstring("Hello, world!"))